SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Enumerations.rst

 The type of ``directionToHead`` is already known, and so you can drop the type when setting its value.
-This makes for highly readable code when working with explicitly-typed enumeration values.
+This makes for highly readable code when working with explicitly typed enumeration values.

 .. _Enumerations_MatchingEnumerationValuesWithASwitchStatement: